BrunoBiluca/finantial-chat/plan.md

   - &check; Handle not existings stocks
   - &check; Handle generic bot problems
   - &check; Handle http response on all cases
-  - _ Connect to RabbitMQ to send this message to ChatAPI
+  - &check; Connect to RabbitMQ to send this message to ChatAPI

 - FrontEnd